Game & Watch: History

-However, Yamauchi assigned the project to Nintendo Research & Development 2 (R&D2), which was established in 1978 to focus on electronic projects like the Color TV-Game, while R&D1 was to continue to focus on creating physical toys and games.
-However, R&D2 rejected the idea, claiming it was too difficult to implement.
+Yamauchi, however, assigned the project to Nintendo Research & Development 2 (R&D2), which was established in 1978 to focus on electronic projects like the Color TV-Game, while R&D1 was to continue to focus on creating physical toys and games.
+R&D2 rejected the idea, claiming it was too difficult to implement.
 Undeterred, Yokoi and Okada continued developing the concept on their own.
 Yokoi created a mock-up of the first game, Ball, and demonstrated it to Okada by shining light through cut-out paper shapes.
 Okada then built a working prototype, buying a TK-80 computer, teaching himself to program for the Intel 8080, and designing the necessary electronics.

 When they presented the prototype to employees at Sharp, they also dismissed the project, saying it wasn't feasible to scale it down to calculator size.
-However, Yokoi and Okada left the prototype with Sharp, asking them to play with it for a while, which convinced Sharp employees of the game's potential and led them to develop a compatible display.
+Yokoi and Okada left the prototype with Sharp, asking them to play with it for a while, which convinced Sharp employees of the game's potential and led them to develop a compatible display.
 The final device was powered by a 4-bit CPU from Sharp's SM5xx family, paired with 1,792 bytes of ROM, 65 bytes of RAM across four banks for data storage, and an LCD screen driver circuit.

 The Game & Watch name reflected its dual functionality: it combined a single game with a digital clock.
 The first game, Ball, had modest initial sales but enough success for Yamauchi to greenlight three more games: Flagman, Vermin, and Fire.
 This eventually led to dozens of titles over the next decade.

-In North America, the games were initially launched through Mego Corporation as the Time-Out series which included Ball (renamed Toss-Up), Flagman, Vermin (renamed Exterminator), and Fire (retitled Fireman Fireman).
+In North America, the games were initially launched through Mego Corporation as the Time-Out series.
+The series included Ball (renamed Toss-Up), Flagman, Vermin (renamed Exterminator), and Fire (retitled Fireman Fireman).
 This partnership ended within a year, and Nintendo of America began distributing the series under their original titles.